-The School of Nursing and Health Studies offers two educational pathways to earn a Bachelor of Science in Nursing from the University of Washington Bothell; The First-Year Entry RN-to-BSN and the RN-to-BSN degree completion program.
+The School of Nursing and Health Studies offers an educational pathway to earn a Bachelor of Science in Nursing from the University of Washington Bothell; the RN-to-BSN degree completion program.

 RN-to-BSN Degree Program

 Intended for students holding an RN, and an Associate Degree in Nursing or Nursing Diploma from a regionally accredited institution.